 Beef and Black Bean Spaghetti Squash

-I've been working on developing healthier recipes that still taste delicious—and keep me satisfied.
+I've been working on developing healthier recipes that still taste fabulous—and keep me satisfied.
 This squash tossed with beef, beans and kale has so much flavor it's easy to forget it's good for you! —Charlotte Cravins, Opelousas, Louisiana

 Total TimePrep/Total Time: 30 min.